rust-lang/rust-forge/platform-support.md

 Tier 1 platforms can be thought of as "guaranteed to work".
 Specifically they will each satisfy the following requirements:

+* Official binary releases are provided for the platform.
 * Automated testing is set up to run tests for the platform.
 * Landing changes to the `rust-lang/rust` repository's master branch is gated on tests passing.
-* Official release artifacts are provided for the platform.
 * Documentation for how to use and how to build the platform is available.

 |  Target                       | std |rustc|cargo| notes                      |